gwijthoff/CDH507/content/schedule/_index.md

 - Ted Underwood et al., "Culture, Theory, Data: An Introduction" to special issue, *New Literary History* 53, no. 4 (Winter 2023).
 - Orit Halpern et al., "Surplus Data: An Introduction" to special issue of *Critical Inquiry* 48, no. 2 (Winter 2022).
 - Matthew Kirschenbaum, Introduction to "Again Theory: A Forum on Language, Meaning, and Intent in the Time of Stochastic Parrots," *In The Moment* (June 2023)
-- **🛠️ Exercise:** navigate your computer's file directory using the command line.
+- **Exercise:** navigate your computer's file directory using the command line.

 <!--
 - Lauren Klein, “Dimensions of Scale: Invisible Labor, Editorial Work, and the Future of Quantitative Literary Studies,” _PMLA_ 135, no. 1 (January 1, 2020): 23–39.